 All of us have admired the Olympic ice skaters at some point or the other – weaving gracefully over the snow.
 Manali is the place to try your luck at this exquisite and fun sport.
 Rohtang Pass is the place to be to try your luck over frozen ice sheets.

-Best time to Visit Manali
+Best Time to Visit Manali – Conclusion

-In conclusion, there is no best time to visit Manali.
+In conclusion, there is really no best time to visit Manali.
 The best time is whenever you decide to set off!
 Come and experience the best season to visit Manali for yourself!
 I hope the information above was of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.